BaselOmari/DigiBoard/README.md

 - Data Collection [Arduino]:
 In this stage, data from the Hall Effect Sensors are collected using the Arduino and are printed onto the Serial to allow for the Data Organization Stage to take place

+- Serial Port Reader [Python]
+Data in this stage is read from the Serial Port

 - Data Organization [Python]:
 Data Collected for each move is then organized using Python and are translated to chess notation